Maintenance Tips for Water Heaters, Sump Pumps, and Washing Machines

 —that’s why the licensed plumbers

-at Sabre Plumbing, Heating & Air Conditioning have been sharing tips and tricks with customers for years.
+at Sabre Plumbing, Heating & Air Conditioning have been sharing tips and tricks with our Twin Cities customers for years.
 We can help you better understand your plumbing and possibly even save you money with these tips that can prevent backups and other plumbing issues.

 Maintaining Your Water Heater to Avoid Breakdowns

 Without hot water, things in your home wouldn’t be nearly as clean—dishwashers and washing machines couldn’t sanitize dishes and clothing properly, not to mention your showers would be ice cold.
 We encourage our customers to maintain their water heaters